Niffy/AndEngineTMXTiledMapExtension/README.md

 	float pX = pTile.getTileXIsoCentre();
 	float pY = pTile.getTileYIsoCentre();
 ```

+###Features

+- Tile Objects can be drawn on Isometric maps
+- Polygons and Polylines points are parsed but not converted

 ### Notes
 Be careful when designing layers, as having layers impacts on the performance negatively.
+So avoid large maps and many layers